dengyunze/somo_server_netbase/README.md

 1. tcp+udp server on epoll;
 2. tcp+udp client on epoll;
 3. timers on epoll;
+4. http server on epoll;
-4. single thread loop, no multi-threads components;
+5. single thread loop, no multi-threads components;
-5. memory pool for quick network packet copy；
+6. memory pool for quick network packet copy；
-6. easy to use;
+7. easy to use;

 ## How to use
 1. call SNStartup to init the environment, handle socket limit and ignore signals;